anujkmehrotra/akm-scripts/README.md

 Useful shell scripts for daily use based on Arch Linux tested on ArcoLinux only.

 Do not blinding run any script.
 It could harm your system.
 Kindly read throughly.
-These scripts can give you some ideas to create or to modify according your system.
+These scripts can give you some ideas to create or modify scripts according your system.

 PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK